clartaq/cwiki/resources/private/md/Choosing_an_Embeddable_Markdown_Editor.md

 I also looked at Jared Reich's [Pell](https://github.com/jaredreich/pell) editor on GitHub and was blown away by how much could be done with such a small program.

-In fact, I took his approach and translated it into ClojureScript, producing [Clich](https://bitbucket.org/David_Clark/clich) is a straightforward, small, in-browser [Rich Text](https://en.wikipedia.org/wiki/Rich_Text_Format) Editor written in [ClojureScript](https://clojurescript.org).
+In fact, I took his approach and translated it into ClojureScript, producing [Clich](https://bitbucket.org/David_Clark/clich).
+Clich is a straightforward, small, in-browser [Rich Text](https://en.wikipedia.org/wiki/Rich_Text_Format) Editor written in [ClojureScript](https://clojurescript.org).

 But Pell and Clich are Rich Text Editors, not Markdown.
 For a tiny Markdown editor with live preview, have a look at Carmen La's [Reagent Markdown Editor](http://carmen.la/blog/2015-06-23-reagent-live-markdown-editor/).